 While teaching full time, Riordan began writing mystery novels for grownups.
 His Tres Navarre series went on to win the top three national awards in the mystery genre – the Edgar, the Anthony and the Shamus.
 Riordan turned to children's fiction when he started The Lightning Thief as a bedtime story for his oldest son.

-Today over thirty-five million copies of his Percy Jackson, Kane Chronicles, and Heroes of Olympus books are in print in the United States, and rights have been sold into more than 35 countries.
+Today over forty million copies of his Percy Jackson, Kane Chronicles, and Heroes of Olympus books are in print in the United States, and rights have been sold into more than 37 countries.
 Rick is also the author of The 39 Clues: The Maze of Bones, another #1 New York Times bestseller.

 Rick Riordan now writes full-time.
 He lives in Boston with his wife and two sons.